Is Anxiety Spiritual Warfare? A Biblical Answer for Christians Battling Fear

 You have prayed about it.
-You have confessed it, journaled it, and tried every breathing technique you could find.
+You have confessed it, journaled it, rebuked it, and tried every breathing technique you could find.
 And still the anxiety is there — tight in your chest before you even open your eyes in the morning, whispering worst-case scenarios at 2 AM, following you into rooms full of people who look completely fine.
-If you are a Christian walking through persistent, crushing anxiety, you have probably wondered at some point: is there something more going on here than just stress?
+If you are a Christian walking through persistent, crushing anxiety, you have probably asked the question that keeps many believers up at night: is anxiety spiritual warfare?

-What Scripture Says About Spiritual Warfare and Anxiety
+What the Bible Says About Spiritual Warfare and Anxiety

 Ephesians 6:10-12 (NIV)